Loaf size and shape Do you prefer a vertical or horizontal

 open the lid, which can cause heat loss and produce a poor loaf.
 The

-This is a memory device that saves your bread if the power is
+Power failure protection is a memory device that saves your bread in the event that the power is

-interrupted, such as the plug accidentally being removed or a black-out.
+interrupted - such as when the plug accidentally being removed, or during a blackout.

 machines give you just a few minutes to restore power, while others